fetchai/agents-aea/docs/protocol-generator.md

   <p>This is currently an experimental feature.
 To try it follow this guide.</p>
 </div>

-## Preparation instructions

-### Dependencies

-Follow the <a href="../quickstart/#preliminaries">Preliminaries</a> and <a href="../quickstart/#installation">Installation</a> sections from the AEA quick start.

-### How to run
+## How to run

 First make sure you are inside your AEA's folder (see <a href="../quickstart">here</a> on how to create a new agent).

 Then run

 ``` bash
 aea generate protocol <path-to-protocol-specification>
 ```

 where `<path-to-protocol-specification>` is the path to a <a href="./#protocol-specification">protocol specification</a> file.

 If there are no errors, this command will generate the protocol and place it in your AEA project.
 The name of the protocol's directory will match the protocol name given in the specification.
+The author will match the registered author in the CLI.
+The generator currently produces the following files (assuming the name of the protocol in the specification is `sample`):

+* `message.py`: defines messages valid under the `sample` protocol
+* `serialisation.py`: defines how messages are serialised/deserialised
+* `__init__.py`: makes the directory a package
+* `protocol.yaml`: contains package information about the `sample` protocol
+* `sample.proto` protocol buffer schema file
+* `sample_pb2.py`: the generated protocol buffer implementation
+* `custom_types.py`: stub implementations for custom types (created only if the specification contains custom types)

 ## Protocol Specification
 A protocol can be described in a yaml file.
 As such, it needs to follow the <a href="https://pyyaml.org/wiki/PyYAMLDocumentation" target="_blank">yaml format</a>.
 The following is an example protocol specification:

 ``` yaml
 ---